Yosimitso/WorkingForumBundle/README.md

 Features
 ------------------
+- Support multi language
+- Responsive design (mobile, tablet, desktop)
+- Post editor using markdown with smiley, quote and instant preview
+- Threads status : resolved, closed, pinned, moved from a moderator
-- Forum with subforum
+- Enclosed files with post (files upload system)
-- Responsive design (optimized for mobiles and tablets)
+- Vote system for posts
 - Moderator role as ROLE_MODERATOR (and default admin roles)
-- Post editor using markdown with instant preview
-- Smiley system
-- Enable thread locking
-- Thread can be pinned
-- Thread can be moved
-- Quoting system
 - Reporting system for thread
-- Support multi language
-- Enable marking thread as 'resolved'
 - Auto-lock system for old thread
-- Automatic breadcrumb
-- Files system upload for posts
-- Messages counting (user, forum, subforum) with last replies
-- Automatic pagination on thread list and thread
+- Automatic breadcrumb, messages counters, pagination
 - Allow or not the anonymous to read forums
 - Database safety : no HTML stored, only markdown
 - Search system
 - Backend administration
 - Antiflood system
+- Email notification on new posts

 Setup